orchardguides/kei-open-mcr/README.md

 ## Major changes to the original code include:

-The overall goal in creating this fork was to make the program easier for the average educator to use.
+The overall goal in creating this fork was to make the program easier to use.

  1. The program now generates individual handouts for each test-taker.
 These handouts provide specific details about how each student's grade was calculated.
  2. As input, the program now processes a single multi-page pdf or tiff that should contain all of the multiple choice sheet images.
 Previously, the applcation only accepted single page image files as input.